On behalf of Lensfield Medical Practice we express grief and gratitude, paying tribute to the life and service of Queen Elizabeth II

 *Not in the UK or Not Registered?

 Please be aware..
-We are unable to support you if you are outside of the UK - If you require urgent medical assistance please contact the emergency services or go to a hospital/treatment centre and ask for assistanc
+We are unable to support you if you are outside of the UK - If you require urgent medical assistance please contact the emergency services or go to a hospital/treatment centre and ask for assistance

 Sorry we are unable to support requests from patients not currently registered at LMP.
+Please phone NHS111 if you need help

 A message from the practice partners